gromacstutorials/gromacstutorials.github.io/doc-sphinx/source/tutorials/bulksolution.rst

-    As can be seen in this figure, the water molecules are arranged in a quite unrealistic and regular manner, with all dipoles facing in the same direction, and possibly some overlapping between some of the molecules and ions.
+    As can be seen in this figure, the water molecules are arranged in a quite unrealistic and regular manner, with all dipoles facing in the same direction, and possibly wrong distances between some of the molecules and ions.

-    This will be fixed during energy minimization.
+    This will be fixed during energy minimization, see below.

 2) The topology file (.top)
 ---------------------------

 ..  container:: justify

+    If you already followed the previous tutorial, :ref:`create-topol-label`, you can also skip this part.

     The topology file contains information about the interactions of the different atoms and molecules.
 You can download it by clicking |topol-SO4.top|.
-    The topol.top file was created using Python, explanation are given
-    here: :ref:`create-conf-label`.
     Place it in the same folder as the conf.gro file.
 The topol.top file looks like that: